fx-biocoder/design-patterns/09 - Decorator/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Decorator pattern can be effectively combined with several other design patterns:
+The Decorator pattern can be combined with several other design patterns:

 - Adapter: Decorator can change the interface of an object while Adapter makes incompatible objects work together
 - Bridge: Both patterns can be used to change behavior dynamically